its-ericjones/its-ericjones.github.io/README.md

 # eric-jones.com

-This repo contains all the source file for my personal website.
+This repo contains all the source files for my personal website.